A Presbyterian woman . . .

 PW Bicentennial Gift - Margaret Gayle (Committee Moderator), Martha Crisp.
 Susan Hammer, Scottie Hogg, Tom Hogg, Alice Moore, Margaret Peacock, Kathy Roebuck

-PW Fundraising Susan Edens Hammer, Karen Johnson, Margaret Peacock (Co-Moderators),
+Barbecue Fundraising Susan Edens Hammer, Karen Johnson, Susan Johnson, Margaret Peacock

 Casseroles and Brunswick Stew - Martha Crisp